annatimofeyeva/Hair-salon/README.md

 4. App should display each Clients's ans Stylist's profile.

-5. App should redirects to the ????? web pages.
+5. App should redirects to "Stylists", "Styls", "Shop", "Product Lines", "Boo an Appointment" web pages.

 ## Setup/Installation Requirements